WHAT ARE DUST MITES?

 SIGNS AND SYMPTOMS OF DUST MITE ALLERGY:

 - Wheezing/coughing/tightness in chest

-- ALL of the above symptoms are worse when you are in your home or when you wake up in the morning after a night of close encounters with the dust mites
+- ALL of the above symptoms are worse when you are in your home or when you wake up in the morning after sleeping in your bed

 HOW TO RID YOUR HOME OF DUST MITES?

 According to the National Institute of Health Sciences, dust mites cannot be completely eliminated, but the population can be reduced by taking preventative measures.
 Read below for actions you can take to help decrease the dust mite populations in your home.